The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Introduction

+Our analysis is more complicated than initial intuitions may suggest.
+The main challenges are twofold.
+First, there are two different ways in which referrals can be concentrated among part of a population, and each has different effects.
+To understand this distinction it is important to note that more than one current worker might refer the same worker from the next generation.
+For instance, if blues tend to refer other blues, then as the current employment becomes more tilted towards blues, more blues will get referrals and fewer greens will---with more blues getting multiple referrals.
+This suggests two forms of referral concentration: the fraction of a population receiving any referral at all may be higher in one group than the other, and the fraction of a population receiving more than one referral may be higher in one group than the other.
+Given that referrals provide information, the first type of referral concentration leads firms to have information about fewer workers, which hurts overall productivity.\footnote{In terms of the distribution of productivity, it helps the productivity of employed blue workers since a greater fraction of them are vetted via referrals, and hurts that of greens since fewer of them are vetted.} Thus, it is this sort of concentration that is the key to understanding the impact of changing the distribution of referrals on productivity.
 In contrast, to understand inequality in wages, one needs to understand the effects of multiple referrals.
-Having more than one referral can give an employee multiple offers and hence more bargaining power.
+Having more than one referral gives a worker more potential offers and, hence, more bargaining power.
 Thus, determining the fraction of the population that gets higher wages as referrals are concentrated depends on the fraction of the population that gets multiple referrals.
-Note that increasing the probability of not getting a referral is neither necessary nor sufficient for having a larger fraction of the population get multiple referrals.\footnote{For instance, suppose that the population of applicants consists of people who have zero, one, two, or three referrals.
-By redistributing the extra referrals from those who have three, to the rest of the population it is possible to both increase the number of people who have multiple referrals at the same time as the number of people who get any referrals.
-Thus, it is possible to have a larger of fraction of the population getting multiple referrals, while still having more of the population get referrals, and keeping the overall total constant.
-We provide conditions under which both concentrations move together.} Since how many people get any referral governs productivity and how many people get multiple referrals drives wage inequality, there is a close but imperfect relationship between how productivity and inequality are influenced by referrals.
+Note that increasing one type of concentration is neither necessary nor sufficient for increasing the other.\footnote{For instance, suppose that the population of applicants consists of people who have zero, one, two, or three referrals.
+By redistributing the extra referrals from those who have three to the rest of the population, it is possible to both increase the number of people who have multiple referrals at the same time as the number of people who get any referrals.
+Thus, it is possible to have a larger fraction of the population getting multiple referrals, while still having more of the population get referrals, and keeping the overall total constant.
+We provide conditions under which both concentrations move together.} Since how many workers get any referral governs productivity, and how many workers get multiple referrals drives wage inequality, there is a close but imperfect relationship between how productivity and inequality are influenced by referrals.